The World Thinking Day Fund offers girls and Member Organisations life-changing opportunities to transform their community and their world.

 - Donors from the USA can donate through the World Foundation

-Every individual or group which makes a donation will receive a Thank you letter and World Thinking Day Certificate as our way of showing our gratitude for all of your hard work!
+Every individual or group that makes a donation will receive a Thank you letter and World Thinking Day Certificate as our way of showing our gratitude for all of your hard work!

 How your donations are changing girls' lives